salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.validate.md

 # error.FailedValidation

-Falied to validate the deployment (%s).
+Failed to validate the deployment (%s).